 - Complete and return ALL payroll documents to the Payroll Office (150 Le Mans Hall).

-- For new employees completing the I-9 form, you are required to produce original documents (not photocopies) for identification at the time of submission.
-See page 10 of the Student Employement Payroll Documents PDF for a complete listing of acceptable documentation.
-You have three days from your start date to complete this.
-If you fail to do so, you will NOT be able to work.
+- New employees completing the I-9 form for the first time are required to produce original documents (not photocopies) for identification at the time of submission.
+See page 10 of the Student Employment Payroll Documents PDF for a complete listing of acceptable documentation.

-- If these documents are not turned in or are incomplete, the Payroll Office will not be able to process your time card; thus, you would not be paid.
+- If these documents are not turned in or are incomplete three days after your start date, the Payroll Office will not be able to process your time card; thus, you would not be paid.